sigstore/sigstore-blog/content/sigstore-feb24-roundup-2024.md

 - Caleb Woodbine wrote a blog titled "Sign, Verify and Trust with Cosign" [read more](https://blog.calebwoodbine.com/sign-verify-and-trust-with-cosign/)

-- The Opensource Minder project on how they are using sigstore to verify cryptographic provenance. [read more](https://stacklok.com/blog/4-ways-to-secure-your-software-artifacts-in-minder)
+- The Opensource Minder project on how they are using Sigstore to verify cryptographic provenance. [read more](https://stacklok.com/blog/4-ways-to-secure-your-software-artifacts-in-minder)

 - A stream was hosted by Viktor Farcic and Whitney Lee on "Signing Artifacts - Feat.
 Notary, Sigstore, and Open Policy Containers" [watch here](https://www.youtube.com/watch?v=p4M-ZdBsA7o)